coatmaster/coatmaster/README.md

 ## 📘 Overview

-The **Coatmaster Flex** supports custom applications built in QML, allowing developers and partners to:
+The **coatmaster Flex** supports custom applications built in QML, allowing developers and partners to:
 - Create tailored measurement interfaces.
 - Connect to external control systems via HTTP or TCP/IP.
 - Automate process feedback and closed-loop control.